-Activity Timeframe Responsible Party Measurable Goal Require post- construction stormwater runoff controls for land disturbance listed in Table 2 of SPDES General Permit (GP-0-15-003): Ongoing Town of Caroline Review 100% of SWPPPs requiring post-construction controls.
-Inventory post- construction stormwater management practices: Add to spreadsheet as needed.
-Update as new practices are added TCSWCD Inventory post- construction practices annually.
-Inspect post- construction stormwater management practices: Annual inspection of practices Open channels inspected on a yearly basis Town of Caroline Inspect practices or review developer's engineering reports on an annual basis.
-Stream Buffer Policy Implementation: Tompkins County instituted a stream buffer policy in 2006.
+Activity Timeframe Measurable Goal Require post-construction stormwater runoff controls for land disturbance >1/2 acre listed in Ta- ble 2 of GP-0-15-003: Ongoing Review 100% of SWPPPs requiring post-construction controls.
+Inventory post-construction stormwater management practices: Add to spreadsheet as needed.
+Update as new practices are added.
+Inventory X% of post-construction controls annually.
+Inspect post-construction stormwa- ter management practices: Annual inspection of practices Open channels inspected on a yearly basis Inspect X% of open chan- nels on a yearly basis Stream Buffer Policy Implementation: Tompkins County instituted a stream buffer policy in 2006.
 This is an ongoing program.
-Tompkins County Track conservation/ planting efforts on a yearly basis (square feet of buffers planted).
-Materials are available for municipalities and the public on the Planning website.
+Track conservation/plant- ing efforts on a yearly basis (square feet of buf- fers planted).
+Materials are available for munici- palities and the public on the Planning website.
+Aquifer Protection Law: Prohibit and enforce runoff with pollutants of concern as described in depth in the law's text from construction sites post-construction.
+As soon as the law is passed, will be ongoing Eliminate stormwater polluted runoff from construction zones post-construction.